What are Edge Servers and How are They Used?

 Using edge servers to offset cloud computing costs

-A lot of people realize they need this computation right there on the line.
-Right next to a robot, for example.
-But you can’t exactly roll a rack up to a robot and have it sit there.
+A lot of people realize they need this computation right there on the line (right next to a robot, for example), but you can’t exactly roll a rack up to a robot and have it sit there.
 You need a specially built server to do that.
-Edge servers get that level of compute into a small and reliable form factor that can handle that robot.
+Edge servers get that level of compute into a small, reliable form factor that can handle the robot.

 Moving the data center to the edge

-Most of the time data centers are highly connected, but they also have massive storage centers attached to them.
-So, being able to have that hybrid, have enough storage on-site, you know, even be able to use hot-swappable right there and be able to pull your data or be able to send it up to the cloud via Wi-Fi, 4G, or really fast internet is an important thing.
+Most of the time data centers are highly cloud-connected, but they also have massive physical storage centers attached to them.
+So, being able to have that hybrid, have enough storage on-site (even hot-swappable), and be able to pull your data or be able to send it up to the cloud (via Wi-Fi, 4G, or really fast internet) is an important element for edge computing applications.

 What does an edge server look like?

 An edge server fits the location you need it to, so there is no “typical looking” edge server.
 We have concentrated on multiple platforms, from fan-cooled boxes to fanless systems, to rackmount servers.

 Maybe you need a rackmount with multiple CPUs, storage, or connectivity.
 Thinking about that whole breadth of what our customers really need to solve their problems is important as we craft our solutions.
 The edge servers here as we’ve been developing them have a wide range of form factors to meet the needs of different environments.
 We have systems like the Karbon 800 with Intel Core processing up to i9 and the ability to operate in environments up to 70 degrees Celsius.
 We also have a line of very powerful AMD servers.